What Is Pupil Premium Funding 2023?

 - Secondary pupils who are eligible for Free School Meals, or have been eligible in the past 6 years: £1,035

-- Pupils currently or previously looked after by a local authority or other state care: £2,530
+- Looked after pupils currently or previously in local authority or other state care £2,530

-For the 2022/2023 academic year the rates for all types of Pupil Premium will increase by 2.7% on the previous year:
+For the 2022/2023 academic year, the rates for all types of Pupil Premium increased by 2.7% on the previous year:

 - Early Years Pupil Premium (EYPP) for pupils who meet the eligibility criteria (LAC, previously LAC or whose parents meet the criteria for Free School Meals): £342.